What is SDLC?

 Documentation can also be a quick guided tour of the app’s basic features that you display on the first launch.
 It may be video tutorials for complex tasks.
 Written documentation such as user guides, troubleshooting guides, and FAQs help users solve problems or technical issues.

-Read further → Development Phase in SDLC
+Read further → SDLC Development Phase – A Detailed Overview

 Testing is a crucial part of software development life cycle phases as it’s important to test an application before you make it available to the users.
 Like security testing, you can automate much of the testing.
 However, you can do another testing only in a specific environment.
 So, you can consider creating a simulated production environment for complex deployments.